lt353/recipe-website/README.md

 - Adjusted styling of the navigation links on homepage.
 - Created a bit of a stylized border at the bottom of th header.
 - Fixed the footer to the bottom of the page.
+- Put in the thai curry recipe
+- Made a lot of styling adjustments for the recipes pages
+- Made a slight content change in recipes.ejs (Each step # in bold)
+- Found images for the recipes (not added into content yet)

 # Still to-do:
 - Insert the actual recipes in recipes.js
   - Ingredients (as a list)
   - Step-by-step insstructions
-  - Optional Notes or tips
-- Update recipes.ejs to diplay the ingredients and instructions.
+- Update recipes.ejs to diplay the ingredients and instructions for the remaining recipes
-- Find and insert pictures (store in /public/images/recipe(#).jpg)
+- Insert pictures (store in /public/images/recipe(#).jpg)
   - Update recipes.js to include the image paths
 - Maybe add more of a writeup above the recipes on the homepage.